sankarganeshgandhi/ml/README.md

 # ml
-Machine learning examples and implementation is various technologies
+Machine learning examples and implementation in various technologies